Ross Turnbull: Leeds United

 Turnbull signed a two-year contract with Leeds United on 15 July 2015.
 Turnbull said he was going to challenge Marco Silvestri for the number 1 shirt.
 On 31 July 2015, Turnbull was given the number 22 shirt for the upcoming 2015–16 season.
 On 12 August 2015, Turnbull made his Leeds debut against his former club Doncaster Rovers in the League Cup, with Leeds losing 4–2 on penalties after a 1–1 draw.
 On 14 October 2015, Turnbull's season was ended after it was revealed that he had broken his ankle in training.

-By 24 September 2016, Turnbull had fallen so far out of favour that he, along with Toumani Diagouraga and Luke Murphy, was no longer listed in the Leeds United match programme as a member of the squad, and all three were training with the under-23 team.
+By 24 September 2016, Turnbull had fallen so far out of favour that he, along with Toumani Diagouraga and Luke Murphy, were no longer listed in the Leeds United match programme as a member of the squad, and all three were training with the under-23 team.
 On 17 May 2017, it was announced that Turnbull had been released with Leeds not extending his contract.

 Coaching career

 After leaving as a player, Turnbull took up a position with Leeds to become their opposition keeper analyst.
 He left a year later, in 2017, to take up a similar role with Chelsea.

 In March 2018, Turnbull joined the coaching staff at Hartlepool United initially as a voluntary goalkeeper coach.
 Following the appointment of Matthew Bates as first-team manager in May 2018, Turnbull's position became a full-time paid role.
-At the end of the 2020/21 season, following the club's promotion, Turnbull left the club to take up a scouting role with his former club Chelsea.
+At the end of the 2020–21 season, following the club's promotion, Turnbull left the club to take up a scouting role with his former club Chelsea.